Compounded GLP-1 Medications: What You Need to Know

 Regulatory Timeline

 This is an important context: compounded GLP-1s were created during a genuine supply crisis.
 Your prescription will still be valid if your doctor prescribes a compounded formulation, but you should understand that these are not the same as brand-name products in terms of regulatory oversight or supply guarantees.
+The regulatory landscape is tightening significantly.

 The FDA Shortage Situation: What Changed